-The chair of history assessment committee contacted professors from the classes that were chosen to assist with assessment: 10 papers from the Capstone and 10 papers from the 100-level class.
+The chair of the history assessment committee contacted professors from the classes that were chosen to assist with assessment.
+The committee requested 10 papers from the Capstone (only 8 were submitted in the course, so we worked with just those) and 10 papers from the 100-level class.
 Two learning outcomes were assessed for the Capstone papers, one learning outcome was assessed in the papers from the 100-level class.

-All three members of the assessment committee read all twenty papers and scored them individually according to the following four categories: excellent, good, acceptable, and unacceptable.
-The committee members then convened, and reported to one another the total number of papers they found to fall under each category, with the committee chair keeping score.
-Since there were 10 papers per class and 3 committee members reading them, there was a total of 30 scores per assessed learning outcome.
+All three members of the assessment committee read all eighteen papers and scored them individually according to the following four categories: excellent, good, acceptable, and unacceptable.
+The committee members then convened and reported to one another the total number of papers they found to fall under each category, with the committee chair keeping score.
+As there were 8 Capstone papers and 3 reviewers, for the Capstone there is a total of 24 scores.
+For the 100-level class, meanwhile, there is a total of 30 scores (10 papers x 3 reviewers).
 In cases in which the quality of assessed learning outcomes was found to be "borderline" between two categories, the score was split (0.5 per category) between the two categories, which is why some scores end in .5.